Scottish independence: Iran

+In November 2025, X began displaying transparency data such as location, history, and username changes on user accounts.
+This further confirmed suspicions of a major Iranian influence campaign in support of Scottish independence: transparency data for a cluster of accounts confirmed that they connected via the Iranian Cafe Bazaar app store and simultaneously routed through VPN servers in the Netherlands.
+The posting rhythms for these accounts followed each other closely, including fabricated AI-generated photos and videos and amplifying each others' posts in a short period of time.
+Scottish Labour MP Graeme Downie said, "This confirms what we already knew that Iran, as well as countries such as Russia and our other enemies, are actively seeking to subvert our democracy and discourse in Scotland and the UK.
+We are already in a grey war with our enemies and this is further proof of that."
+The IRGC suspended its promotion of Scottish independence in February 2026, coinciding with the United States and Israel's war with Iran.

 Public opinion

 Polling ahead of the 2014 referendum

 Many opinion polls were conducted about Scottish independence during the 2014 referendum campaign.
 (Note: Attributed to multiple sources:) Professor John Curtice stated in January 2012 that polling had shown support for independence at between 32% and 38% of the Scottish population.
 This had fallen somewhat since the SNP were first elected to become the Scottish Government in 2007.
 The research also showed, however, that the proportion of the population strongly opposed to independence had also declined.
 Curtice stated in April 2014 that support for independence had increased since December 2013, although there was disagreement between the polling companies as to the true state of public opinion.
 Polls in the run-up to the referendum vote showed a closing of the gap, with one YouGov poll giving the Yes campaign a 51–49 lead.
 In the referendum Scotland voted against independence by 55.3% to 44.7%, with an overall turnout of 84.5%.